NobodysNightmare/screeps-ai/README.md

     * Better rampart/wall mechanics
         * allow higher repair levels
         * probably different levels for ramparts depending on purpose (e.g. more on Spawner?)
-* Rework room claiming
-    * more independence on "main" room
-    * more accessible way to initiate claiming
-    * automatically start claiming as soon as room is ready
+* Automatically start claiming as soon as room is ready (e.g. if it is currently claimed by another player)
 * Improve base building
     * build storage in a good location
     * build towers